DiegoSalazar/placedicks/README.md

 [Placedicks](http://placedicks.com)

-Honestly, I didn't need to use Rails for this but with it I could get it up really quickly, and, with dicks that's important.
+Honestly, I didn't need to use Rails for this but with it I could get it up really quickly and, with dicks that's important.

 ## Todos